 - Any project that is done with the purpose of restoring the home to its original glory

-Maintenance and repairs has a dual purpose.
+Maintenance and repairs have a dual purpose.
 They improve the quality of your home and increase its beauty at the same time.
 Many people choose to include maintenance and repairs in their renovations, this way they only have to do the project once.

 - Painting – walls & ceilings